Call Now 505.900.0000

 One of the worst things that can happen on the roads is for a driver or pedestrian to be hurt by a large truck.
 The injuries caused in these situations tend to be much more severe than other crashes due to the size and weight of the vehicles and the sheer force of the impact.
 Highway accidents tend to be devastating due to high speeds and the possibility of the truck turning or flipping over.
 If life changing injuries are the result, the victim’s truck accident attorney needs to be thorough to build a case that will result in significant compensation for any related losses and the costs of treatment.

 The main remedy for a civil truck accident lawsuit is for the victim to receive compensation that reflects the serious nature of their losses.
-Albuquerque truck accident attorneys do this by collecting evidence that proves the value of all losses, as well as crafting legal arguments that show why the defendant company or driver should be responsible for paying.
-In the case of truck accident cases, there are some specific doctrines and rules that must be applied correctly to ensure the best chance at receiving the maximum compensation allowed by law.
+Albuquerque trucking accident attorneys do this by collecting evidence that proves the value of all losses, as well as crafting legal arguments that show why the defendant company or driver should be responsible for paying.
+In truck accident cases, there are some specific doctrines and rules that must be applied correctly to ensure the best chance at receiving the maximum compensation allowed by law.

-When considering a truck accident lawsuit, it is possible that there may have been an accident involving a semi truck, pickup truck, commercial vehicles such as utility vans, or construction vehicles.
+When considering a truck accident lawsuit, it is possible that there may have been an accident involving a semi truck, pickup truck, Bus, or commercial vehicles such as utility vans, or construction vehicles.
 The vehicles also may have parts, cargo, or debris that come loose on a roadway and become extremely dangerous.
 In all of these situations, the company that owns and operates the vehicle will likely be responsible, and they can be made to pay out damages whether the damage was due to the vehicle itself or other related problems.

 Truck accidents implicate a different set of rules than most other standard motor vehicle accidents.
 There are doctrines in civil lawsuits that dictate that the employer is strictly liable for the actions of the trucker, as long as the driver was engaged in their standard employment practices such as driving while making a delivery.
 The employer is also likely to have special high risk insurance and commercial policies that are capable of covering thousands or millions of dollars worth of damage caused during the incident.
 The average truck accident lawsuit costs in the hundreds of thousands of dollars for a business, which is why special liability coverage is mandated by law.